Jukebox History 1934-1951

 The last of the four big companies, the J. P. Seeburg Corporation, produced as mentioned earlier three Trash Can models designed by Nels A. Miller in the period 1946 until 1948.
 Nels A. Miller and the all aluminum Symphonola P- boxes led the company to the end of the Golden Age.
 The era ended in fact with the well-known Mahlon W. Kenney styled Seeburg M-100-A with Select-O-Matic vertical play mechanism invented by Edward F. Andrews around 1941.
 The new model was introduced in 1948/49 as the first jukebox with 100 selections in 78rpm, but many of the M-100-A's were in fact converted to play 45rpm records in the years to come.
 In connection with the use of 78rpm vs. 45rpm format in jukeboxes it is rather interesting to note the comments sent to the editor by Morgan Wright, who wrote the following facts: "...Black people preferred the 78rpm format until the late 50's even in their jukeboxes, because they were living in poverty, and when the 78rpm jukeboxes in white neighborhoods were being replaced by 45rpm jukeboxes, the operators (all of whom were white) had to use the old 78rpm jukeboxes for something.
 They couldn't just throw them away, so they stuck them in black neighborhoods and also hillbilly juke-joints, while the people with money used the 45rpm jukeboxes.
 One will notice that many R&B and C&W records were still being pressed in 78rpm until as late as 1957-58, but it's very rare to find 78rpm recordings of popular white 'pop' music later than 1952-53...".
 Those are, whether we like it or not, true and interesting historic comments.

-At this point, it is reasonable to mention that the first mechanism for vertical double-sided play of 78rpm records for coin-op phonographs was constructed and patented in June 1935 by Henri Paul Louis Couly (1905-1979) in France.
+At this point, it is reasonable to mention that the first mechanism for vertical double-sided play of 78rpm records for commercial phonographs was constructed and patented in June 1935 by the electrician Henri Paul Louis Couly (1905-1979) in France.
 The mechanism was introduced to the public in October 1936 at Le Salon des Inventions (Concours Lépine) in Paris, and Henri Couly received a Diplôme de Grand Prix for his invention.
-The complete patent for the mechanism was, however, filed in June 1948, and Henri Couly also filed a new patent in May 1953 for vertical double-sided play of 45rpm records to be used in coin-op phonographs made in his own workshop.
+The complete patent for the semi-automatic mechanism was, however, filed in June 1948, and Henri Couly also filed a new patent in May 1953 for vertical double-sided play of 45rpm records to be used in commercial phonographs made in his own workshop.
 The Couly family grave can be found at the Cimetière Ville Haute in the village Provins in France.

 A rather special phenomenon in the history of jukeboxes was remote control via telephone lines, or more correctly music ordering via phone.
 The idea of big central music libraries was not something new as there had been such libraries in the early years of the 20th century, but they had not been connected to restaurants, saloons, or diners.
 In the forties several music ordering systems were used around in America, for example the Rock-Ola Mystic Music, the Jennings Telephone Music first known as Magic Music in Columbus, Ohio, the Scotto Melody Master mainly used in Sacramento, California, and not to forget the Shyvers' Multiphone system designed, introduced, and operated for more than a decade by Kenneth C. Shyvers, and his wife Eloise, in the cities Olympia, Seattle, and Tacoma, in Washington.